ns-code/spring-jpa-courseenrollments-2/README.md

-# spring-jpa-courseenrollments
+# spring-jpa-courseenrollments-2

-This project explores a Spring Data JPA based student enrollments in courses having many-to-many relationship between the entities Student and Course.
+This project is a refactored version of [spring-jpa-courseenrollments](https://github.com/ns-code/spring-jpa-courseenrollments) This project explores a Spring Data JPA based student enrollments in courses having many-to-many relationship between the entities Student and Course.

+## Features

+The many-to-many relationship between the students and courses is modeled with an associative table Enrollment resulting in one-to-many relationships between student and enrollments and course and enrollments.
+The composite key approach is used.
+An embedded h2 DB is used.

 ## Usage